danweiner/learning-p5-js/README.md

 I would need a variable to change it back to daytime with another mouse click, but that's the subject for the next lessons.

-I also thought about using loops for thinks like drawing stars, and using the random function, but I decided to wait on that until those are brought up in the book.
+I also thought about using loops for things like drawing stars, and using the random function, but I decided to wait on that until those are brought up in the book.